 We’re mixing salty, briny green olives with capers and anchovies (don’t worry, it’s not too much!), then brightening the dip up by adding fresh herbs like basil and parsley, as well as fresh lemon zest.
 Garlic adds a subtle kick, while pine nuts give the tapenade a butteriness that we just love!

-The best part about making olive tapenade at home is how quick it comes together.
-Once you’ve grabbed all ingredients, you simply process it until finely chopped, then pulse with extra virgin olive oil.
+Once you’ve grabbed all ingredients, you simply pulse it in a food processor until finely chopped, then stream in extra virgin olive oil.
 Doesn’t get easier than that!

-Can be made 1 week in advance.
+Olive tapenade can be made 1 week in advance.
 Store in an airtight container in a refrigerator, then allow to come to room temperature for 30 minutes before serving.
+(Trust me, the flavors become more pronounced when it’s not super chilled.)
+You can also freeze leftovers in Souper Cubes!

 Best Olives For Tapenade

-While you can absolutely make tapenade from any variety of olive (black olive tapenade is also a favorite around here!), we’re sticking with green olives in this recipe.
-We recommend Castelvetrano, Cerignola, or Mazanilla olives!
+While you can absolutely make tapenade from any variety of olive (black olive tapenade is also a favorite around here because I always have leftover kalamata olives in the fridge!), we’re sticking with green olives in this recipe.
+Here’s what I recommend:

 Castelvetrano olives: from Sicily, these olives are bright green, sweet, and have a mild, buttery flavor.
 Side note, they pair beautifully with white wine!